Sounding (Justified): Critical reviews

 Kyle Fowle of Entertainment Weekly wrote, "'Sounding', the fifth episode of the final season of Justified, feels like a bit of a stopgap for the narrative.
 It's a quiet episode, one of contemplation and careful movement.
 There are no huge moments, no momentous confrontation.
 Instead, it's an episode that takes its time to establish where all the characters are both physically and psychologically, which will certainly pay off in the coming episodes."
 Matt Zoller Seitz of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "I'm worried that Ava Crowder isn't going to survive through the end of Justified.
 That seems a likely outcome for almost any of the major characters by this point, but the fear is especially acute in her case, because she's being squeezed from every direction, which has forced her to fall back on what pulp novelists of an earlier era would call 'feminine wiles.'"

 James Queally of Los Angeles Times wrote, "On most other shows, an episode such as 'Sounding' would have been a paint-by-numbers race against the clock."
 Sean McKenna of TV Fanatic gave the episode a 3.9 star rating out of 5 and wrote, "The episode was certainly entertaining, but nowhere near as intense as the other episodes of Justified Season 6."
-Jack McKinney of Paste gave the episode a 8.7 out of 10 and wrote, "Episode five is not a bad episode by any means.
+Jack McKinney of Paste gave the episode an 8.7 out of 10 and wrote, "Episode five is not a bad episode by any means.
 It hits most of the same notes as those that came before it, but somehow it just doesn't sing the way that they did.
 Worse, most of the problems are the ones I was concerned about when the season began."